trusli/coursera-getting-and-cleaning-data/README.md

 ./UCI HAR Dataset/train/y_train.txt

-The output is a tidy data text file produced using write.table() with row.name=FALSE
+runanalysis.R processed and created the output (subject_activity.txt ).
+A tidy data text file produced using write.table() with row.name=FALSE

-subject_activity.txt

 It contains 79 measurements (averages) for each subject and each activity.